Agadaleta13/project-4-milestone-1-template/README.md

-# Project 4 Milestone 1 Template
+pip# Project 4 Milestone 1 Template
 This is the first part to your Project 4 set of assignments.
 This is an independent assignment which will make sure you have learned how to:
 - **Clone** a Github repository
 - Make changes and **commit** and **push** to a remote repository